Codehive-Inc/BIMigrator-Cognos/docs/settings_documentation.md

 ## How These Settings Enable Power BI Best Practices

 Properly configuring this file is essential for a successful migration, as it directly influences the structure and efficiency of the final Power BI data model.
-Here’s how each setting helps you align with best practices:
+Here's how each setting helps you align with best practices:

 -   **Enforces a Star Schema:** By using the `table_filtering` options, you can create a lean, report-specific data model that avoids the complexity of a monolithic, "one-size-fits-all" model.
 This encourages a **star schema** design, which is the gold standard for Power BI, as it improves performance, simplifies DAX calculations, and makes the model more intuitive for end-users.
 -   **Promotes a Centralized Date Table:** The `date_table_mode` and `always_include` settings work together to ensure that your model includes a single, authoritative date dimension.
 This is a cornerstone of Power BI development that enables powerful time-intelligence calculations and consistent date-based filtering across all of your reports.
 -   **Reduces Model Size and Complexity:** By filtering out unused tables, you significantly reduce the size of your Power BI model.
 This leads to faster data refreshes, quicker report rendering, and a more manageable dataset for developers and analysts.
+-   **Optimizes Complex Relationships:** The `staging_tables` settings allow you to handle complex relationships through staging tables, enabling better performance and more flexible data modeling approaches for complex join scenarios.

 ## File Structure